Akashchatterj/3d-reconstruction-nerfstudio/README.md

 ### General Observations

-- **Setup Complexity:** Nerfstudio installation was straightforward but required CUDA toolkit setup
+- **Setup Complexity:** Installing Nerfstudio was challenging due to compatibility issues, especially on Windows.
+Several packages and GPU libraries failed to install properly.
+The setup was much smoother on Linux, where dependencies resolved automatically and GPU support worked reliably.
-- **COLMAP Dependency:** Pose estimation quality heavily depends on video quality and camera movement
+- **COLMAP Dependency:** Pose estimation quality depended on both the video and the COLMAP version; initially, few frames were matched, but downgrading to COLMAP 3.8 improved feature matching and camera pose estimation.
-- **Training Duration:** Approximately 15 minutes on [GPU model]
+- **Training Duration:** Approximately 15 minutes on RTX 4080 Super GPU.
 - **Memory Usage:** Peak GPU memory: 13 GB

 ## 📁 Project Structure